dvdmtw98/blog/Post Vault/articles/2022-08-13-docker-101-part-3-containers.md

 docker container stop <container-name>
 ```

-Alternatively, we can skip the stop command and pass the `-f` flag to rm command to forcefully remove the running container.
+Alternatively, we can skip the stop command and pass the `-f` flag to the rm command to forcefully remove the running container.

 ```
 docker container rm -f <container-name>
 ```

-Another way to stop a container is to use the "container kill" command, while the end result achieved by both the commands is the same (stop the container) they go about it in a different manner.
+Another way to stop a container is to use the "container kill" command, while the result achieved by both commands is the same (stop the container) they go about it differently.

 ```
 docker container kill <container-name>